-1. Autoshaping (acquisition)
+1. Autoshaping

 In the autoshaping procedure used, two stimuli are presented, a CS+ and a CS-; only the CS+ predicts food.
 Normal subjects come to approach the CS+, even though this takes them away from the food source, but they do not approach the CS-.
-Anterior cingulate lesions have previously been shown to impair this behaviour (Bussey et al., 1997a).

-- Twenty-two male hooded Lister rats received lesions of perigenual anterior cingulate cortex (ACCX group, n = 12) or sham lesions (n = 10), with all animals additionally receiving cannulae aimed at the nucleus accumbens. - Lesion coordinates from bregma were AP +1.2, ML $\pm 0.5$ , DV -3.0 and -2.2; AP +0.5, ML $\pm 0.5$ , DV -2.8 and -2.0; AP -0.2, ML $\pm 0.5$ , DV -2.5 and -2.0. - Following recovery, subjects were maintained at 85% of their free-feeding mass. - Autoshaping was assessed in a testing chamber with a computer monitor on one wall and a centrally-located pellet dispenser.
-In front of the monitor, and at the back of the chamber, there were pressure-sensitive areas of floor to detect the subject's position. - Rats were first given one session to habituate to the test chamber and learn to collect food pellets from the dispenser. - After this, they were trained to associate stimuli with the delivery of 45-mg sucrose pellets.
-The stimuli were 8 × 18 cm white vertical rectangles displayed on the left and right of the screen for 10 s.
-One was designated the CS+ and the other the CS-, counterbalanced across subjects. - The controlling program waited for the rat to be centrally located at the rear of the chamber, and then presented a stimulus.
-The CS+ was always followed by delivery of one pellet; the CS- was never followed by food. - Activation of one of the floor panels in front of a stimulus was scored as approach to the stimulus, and its latency noted. - A trial consisted of a presentation of the CS+ and one of the CS-, separated by a variable interval of at least 10 s.
+- Twenty-two food-restricted male hooded Lister rats received lesions of perigenual anterior cingulate cortex (ACCX group, final n = 8) or sham lesions (n = 10), with all animals additionally receiving cannulae aimed at the nucleus accumbens. - Lesion coordinates from bregma were AP +1.2, ML $\pm 0.5$ , DV -3.0 and -2.2; AP +0.5, ML ±0.5, DV -2.8 and -2.0; AP -0.2, ML ±0.5, DV -2.5 and -2.0. - Autoshaping was assessed in a testing chamber with a computer monitor on one wall and a centrally-located pellet dispenser. - Subjects were trained to associate stimuli with the delivery of 45-mg sucrose pellets.
+The stimuli were $8 \times 18$ cm white vertical rectangles displayed on the left and right of the screen for 10 s.
+One was designated the CS+ and the other the CS-, counterbalanced across subjects. - When the rat was located centrally at the rear of the chamber, a stimulus was presented.
+The CS+ was always followed by delivery of one food pellet; the CS- was never followed by food. - Activation of a pressure-sensitive floor panel in front of a stimulus was scored as approach. - A trial consisted of a presentation of the CS+ and one of the CS-, separated by a variable interval of at least 10 s.
 Rats were trained over two days with 50 trials per day.